CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

 This panel displays inputs for the following information:

 - INI file path and browse button to pick an INI.
-- Password input box for supervisor password, password input box for passphrase to decrypt encrypted Supervisor Password in the INI.
+- Password input box for Supervisor or System Management Password, password input box for the Passphrase to decrypt encrypted password in the INI.
 - Button to apply settings from INI (can handle password-change file vs settings INI automatically).

 #### Clear Supervisor Password or Fingerprint Data